Employee Manual - Field Employees - English

 Safety Rules

-2. Report all injuries or accidents immediately to supervisors - no matter how minor!
+• Report all injuries/accidents immediately — no matter how minor

 SEE SAFETY MANUAL